 R: Tell me about the quality of your clothing.
 I hear you put a lot of time and effort into procuring material from top vendors.

 A: Yes.
 I have to give credit to my eldest son, “K.” He procures most of the products that we stock.
 Most clients tell us that our products are one of a kind and always of great quality, especially for the price.
 No complaints in that category.
 And we actually stand behind our products with full confidence, curating both contemporary and timeless pieces.

 You can imagine the difference between making 1 million shirts and a few hundred.
 We typically look for smaller brands that offer quality-made garments, rather than big brand-name labels.
 This ensures that we’re getting a consistent fit and a certain level of elegance.

 Most of the products currently offered on our site are our general stock program that we can always order in for clients pressed for time, but we offer a lot of unique small batch items too — limited quantity products just for the brick and mortar store.
 Currently we’ve started our own brand, which will consist of traditional suits, jackets, trousers, a variety of different shirts, shoes, and many more casual pieces going forward.

 If we’re talking fabrics, we also take pride in obtaining an excellent assortment of them.
 We have really good relationships with our fabric suppliers who carry some of the best fabrics in the industry: Loro Piana, Drago, Holland & Sherry, Scabal, and many others.
-You can find our list on our website.
+You can find our list of mills here.

 R: Can you tell me a bit more about your current brand Anatoly & Sons?
 What is it that sets you apart from your competition?